 In accordance with the Minnesota Government Data Practices Act, people who reside at the same address may pick up one another's holds.
 In order to pick up someone else's holds, you must show identification with your current address, and you must have your own or the other person's library card in your possession.
 If parents share custody of a minor child, either parent may pick up the child's holds.
 If you do not want your holds released to anyone else in your household, you must notify the library and your request will be honored.

 If the item you want is not owned by DPL, you may request it through interlibrary loan.
-This service is almost always free; however, it is not available to temporary cardholders.
+This service is not available to temporary or out-of-state cardholders.

 Fines and Charges